-The costs of providing program and other activities have been summarized on a functional basis in the statements of activities and functional expenses.
+The costs of providing the various programs and other activities have been summarized on a functional basis in the statements of activities and functional expenses.
+All expenses have been specifically identified with a program or supporting service have been charged to their program.
+The Statement of Functional Expense present a reconciliation of expense by natural classification to expenses by function